Creating a Global Classroom: 5 Ways for Students to Embrace Cultural Diversity

 To me, creating a global classroom means giving students the opportunity to understand others that come from different cultural backgrounds.
 Through understanding we find acceptance.
 Here are 5 easy ways to get started building a global classroom, by immersing them in culture.

-Tracing our trails.
 The world is a giant melting pot and the United States was built on that premise.
 My grandmother's family came from Czechoslovakia, when she was a little girl.
 They traveled to South Dakota by covered wagon.
 My grandfather's parents were friends of the Czar and left Russia during that turbulent time.
 My other grandfather changed the spelling of their last name to Americanize it when Germany was out of favor with the world.
-As for me, like most everyone else, I'm my own melting pot- mostly Scandinavian, but in checking my DNA, trace parts of me follow the early trade routes from Scandinavia to the Mediterranean.
+We are all bits and pieces of our forefathers.
 I find that fascinating!

 Bread, Bread Bread Around the World